My Charlie Kirk takeaway.

 This all largely worked well toward the goal of raising kids to grow up into patriotic, morally centered adults.

-The big takeaway from Charlie Kirk’s seismic impact is that it we are realizing anew that young people like being told that their country is great.
+The big takeaway from Charlie Kirk’s seismic impact is that we are realizing anew that young people like being told that their country is great.
 They like being told that opportunity awaits them.
 They like being told that freedom is a gift from God and that it transcends politics and politicians.

 They like coming to understand that they, themselves, (and not government), have sovereignty over their own lives.
 They like hearing that they are not helpless victims, either damned by or permanently limited by the immutable characteristics of their race and skin color.